holyjak/static-jsfexpression-validator/README.md

 - finishing touches:
     - add addFunctionReturnTypeOverride -> MethodFakingFunctionMapper - useful?  wait til the bus-based architecture?

-- better support for view file filtering (includes/excludes) - perhaps wait for the bus-based architecture
+- better support for view file filtering (includes/excludes)

 - JsfElFilter should take something more reasonable than ParsedElExpression - remove setters, ref.to Iterator<ElSegment>, incl.file name, tag, line
     - how does it work with "#{b\[nestedBean.itsProp].property + anotherBean}"?